quii/learn-ts-react-with-tests/redux.md

 export const MSReducer: Reducer<ManuscriptStore, CreateManuscriptAction> = (state = initialMSStore, action: CreateManuscriptAction) => {
 ```

-We need to update the signature of our function to accommodate this, but in the actions file add a new type to encode what actions we support
+We need to update the signature of our reducer to accommodate this, so in the actions file add a new type to encode what actions we support.

 ```typescript
 export type ManuscriptActionTypes = CreateManuscriptAction | EditManuscriptAction
 ```

-This describes a _union_ type, of our action types.
-We can then use that type in the signature of our reducer
+This describes a _union_ type, of our actions.
+We can then use that type in the signature of our reducer.

 ```typescript
 export const MSReducer: Reducer<ManuscriptStore, ManuscriptActionTypes> = (state = initialMSStore, action: ManuscriptActionTypes) => {